-Scientists test new toxicant detection tool, links to abnormal fetal developmentDecember 7th, 2012 in Health /
+Scientists test new toxicant detection tool, links to abnormal fetal developmentDecember 7, 2012 by Faith Peppers in Medicine & Health / Health

 For more than 40 years, Bisphenol A, more commonly known as BPA, was used in everything from plastic baby bottles and the lining of metal food containers to dental sealants.
 When scientists began seeing a connection between BPA and abnormal sperm and egg development, it set off worldwide public health concerns.